ccsimmi/Eight-Thounsanders/README.md

 - Backend Development
 - Frontend Development (rarely)

-The aim of this application is to allow me to learn software development and operation skills so I can comfortable in the workplace.
+The aim of this application is to allow me to learn software development and operation skills so I can feel comfortable in the workplace.